CGHE Autumn School 2025: Epistemic injustice, policy repair

 - Cohort building with other ECRs

-- Uncomfortable Oxford tours
+- An Uncomfortable Oxford tour

 - Conversations and networking with peers, CGHE colleagues and senior HE researchers

-Costs: £120 (with bursaries available for the unemployed and those based in LMICs), includes lunch and refreshments for three days, plus a full programme of workshops, events, tours and speakers.
-Accommodation and subsistence costs are likely to be around £100-150/day: good value college rooms are available here.
+Costs: £120 (with bursaries available for the unemployed and those based in LMICs), includes lunch, dinner and refreshments, plus a full programme of workshops and events.